Peeyush Girdhar

-Chaos engineering is a term that refers to creating chaos within a system at different levels to test the resiliency of the complete stack, thereby identifying loopholes within it.
+Chaos engineering is a term that refers to creating chaos within a system at different levels to test the resiliency of the complete stack, thereby identifying resiliency gaps within it.
 With rapid adoption of cloud providers and their attendant services, microservices, and other tools/technologies, there is an increased need to test the resiliency of those systems to ensure the application remains uninterrupted.
-Even in cases where there are cloud, tools, or application disruptions, the systems need to prevent a complete blackout of the application.
+Even in cases where there are cloud, tools, or application disruptions, the system is able to continuously deliver expected level of service without degrading customer experience.

 Chaos engineering orchestration with DevOps

-To execute the resilience strategy that we discussed above, DevOps tools/technologies can help automate the complete lifecycle of setting up the chaos components/infrastructure.
-This is done using Terraform and creating chaos on the fly, using Configuration Management tools like Ansible.
-Reporting them to a wide audience, this complete process can be integrated centrally with Jenkins to ensure smooth continuous execution with CI/CD pipelines.
+To execute the resilience strategy that we discussed above, DevOps tools/technologies can help automate the complete lifecycle of setting up the chaos platform.
+This can be done using enterprise or open-source tools such as Jenkins, Gitlab, and leading chaos tools.
+Reporting them to a wide audience, this complete process can be integrated with CI/CD pipeline to ensure smooth continuous execution.

 So, subsequently, continuous chaos will be a part of CI/CD pipelines.
 This is done to execute the resilience strategy for an environment during deployment itself, thereby rectifying any environment issues.